Music and Politics BA (Hons)

-Our Music programme is part of our School of Creative and Performing Arts, based at the Creative Campus, and housed in the Capstone building.
-It is one of only a handful of All-Steinway Music Schools in the UK and, in addition to a Steinway Model D in the Capstone Theatre, also boasts, a chamber organ, two harpsichords, a suite of sound-proofed bespoke music recording, rehearsal and practice spaces.
+Our Music programme is part of our School of Creative and Performing Arts, based at the Creative Campus, and housed in the purpose-built Capstone building.
+The School is one of only a handful of All-Steinway Music Schools in the UK and, in addition to a Steinway Model D in the Capstone Theatre, we also have a number of sound-proofed bespoke music recording, rehearsal and practice spaces.
 There is also a good stock of musical instruments and outboard technology to cater across all musical genres.